 Yellow Cake – A yellow cake is lighter in texture than a pound cake and has more eggs.

 Pound Cake – A cake traditionally made with a pound of butter, flour, eggs and sugar.

-Angel Food Cake – Are very light, since they are made using only egg whites.
+Angel Food Cake – Is a very light cake, since it is made using only egg whites.

 A sponge cake will remain soft for about 2 days.
 To keep it soft be sure to wrap it in plastic wrap and store it at room temperature.

 The baked cooled cake should be wrapped in plastic wrap and placed in an airtight container or freezer bag, it will keep in the freezer for up to one month.
 If you don’t have a big enough bag or container then wrap the cake in foil.

 In order to thaw the cake, place the cake on a wire rack and leave it to thaw at room temperature.
 It should take a couple of hours to thaw.
 Once it has thawed it should be covered or it will start to dry out and go stale.